|

 Hashanah is heralded by the sounding of the shofar in the synagogue.
 All year long the shofar, which is

-Elul, it is taken from its hiding place to play a prominent role as Israel's
+first day of Elul, it is taken from its hiding place to play a prominent role

 the Law.
 The Sacrifice of Isaac The reading of the Law on the second

-on New Year's Day.
-Because of this belief, this story,
+Because of this belief, this story, together with that

-together with that of Isaac's birth, is the basis of the liturgy
+of Isaac's birth, is the basis of the

 is no Bible story more familiar to the Orthodox Jew than the story of Abraham offering up Isaac.
 It abounds in spiritual truth.
 This story is found